3 questions for anyone who says a problem is impossible to crack

 The person hasn’t proven it’s impossible.
 In reality, they’ve just spelled out the problem they’ll need to solve to make a solution happen.
 To hit the tighter deadline, each team will have to move quicker and collaborate more tightly, working in parallel rather than waiting for the task to be handed to an outside team.
 This process may be hard, but it’s far from impossible.

-Of course, if your manager asks you to fly to Mars at a speed faster than light, it’s fine to say, “That’s impossible (Though even in this instance, it’d be more accurate to say, “Our current understanding of physics tells us that it is not yet possible.”)!”
+Of course, if your manager asks you to fly to Mars at a speed faster than light, it’s fine to say, “That’s impossible!”
+Though even in this instance, it’d be more accurate to say, “Our current understanding of physics tells us that it is not yet possible.”

 What if this were your entire job?

 The most common reason for people to think something can’t be done is they lack the sufficient time or personnel to realize the project.
-Often, there is sentiment there are too many other things to do.
+Often, there’s a sentiment there are too many other things to do.
 This is a legitimate concern, but it’s distinct from whether or not something is achievable.
 To bring this concept to the surface, I ask the question, “If this one problem or task were your entire job, how would you approach it?”

-A framing like this frees the person to remove resource constraints and competing responsibilities, so they now have space to think freely about the problem, at-hand.
+A framing like this frees the person to remove resource constraints and competing responsibilities, so they now have space to think freely about the problem.
 It reveals that “there’s no way we could do it” actually translates to “there’s no way we could do it with our existing team while also doing all of the other things we’re currently doing.”

-Once you’ve figured out what the necessary steps, you can address the question of priorities and staffing to tackle a challenge.
+Once you’ve figured out the necessary steps, you can address the question of priorities and staffing of tackling the challenge.

 What would you do if you had no other choice?